 Mentoring in IBD: The Master Class Annual National Symposium

-The 21st iteration on November 6, 2020, at the Ritz-Carlton Hotel, Toronto — A proven formula of clinically relevant state‐of‐the‐art lectures on hot topics in tandem with expert‐led, case‐based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.
+The 21st iteration on November 6, 2020, The Master Class will adopt a virtual format for the first time while staying true to its proven formula of clinically relevant state‐of‐the‐art lectures on hot topics in tandem with expert‐led, case‐based workshops and open discussions with distinguished faculty and peers to address the complexities of IBD diagnosis and management.

 A quarterly newsletter launched in 2004, IBD Dialogue communicates new developments and best practices in IBD management as it reports the participant consensus of each case‐based workshop discussed at the MIIBD National Symposium.
 Distributed electronically, IBD Dialogue will publish 5 issues in 2020.
 All participants of MIIBD national and regional symposia receive IBD Dialogue by email as part of the post‐program learning requirements.